TheNoahProdigy/MyPortfolioWebsite/content/projects/MakeMeLaugh/index.md

 ---

 ## Overview
-Make Me Laugh is a short 2D collection-style game that was built in 2 days for Global Game Jam 2024.
+Make Me Laugh is a short 2D collection-style game that was built by my partner and I in 2 days for Global Game Jam 2024.

 In this game, you play as a clown with no teeth as you attempt to collect them all from a creepy abandoned circus.